5outh/textlunky/notes.md

 5. Add new section to `updateP` in `Control.Process.Show`

 This has come up several times and I always forget one of the steps and it baffles me for a bit.
 Use this reference in the future.

+## Wednesday, February 20th

+While I was sleeping last night I thought of an idea.

+Give the Player a "PState" (`Jumping`, `Whipping`, `Shooting Direction`, `Stunned`, (etc?) ).
+The Player will have this state activated during the current round, and will be affected by it during the TRANSITION to the next round.
+That is, if an enemy tries to attack the player, but the player is in the `Whipping` state, the enemy will instead get hit, and so on. `Falling` will be useful if a player is over a spike pit, `Shooting Direction` will take out any enemies in line of sight during `stepGame`, and `Stunned` will prevent the player from moving the next round, and also help determine what happens when the player gets hit (maybe get knocked back when stunned).
+Also sacrifice self if get stunned in Kali room.